 On paper it’s a textbook sequel – bigger and better in every way.
 A larger world, sharper graphics, enhanced physics, improved combat even a slight bump of the narrative budget.
 Yet for all its beautiful Mediterranean sights and outlandish arsenal Just Cause 3 can’t help but feel like a notable step down.

-For all its expanded arsenal, boosted variety and quick pace the game can’t help but feel like it has lost its soul.
-That elusive, intangible thing that so many developers desperately chase after. that perfect blend of intent, unified vision, mechanical execution and polish.
+The expanded arsenal, boosted variety can’t help it from feeling like it has lost its soul.
+That elusive, intangible thing that so many developers desperately chase after.
+That perfect blend of intent, unified vision, mechanical execution and polish.

 In the beginning, everything seems great.
+It stumbles through rudimentary control introduction but you grit your teeth and push onwards through this sadly accepted status quo in larger games.
 The wingsuit is a very logical and much appreciated addition to the already stellar traversal that the series was known for.
 The improved visuals make a pretty noticeable difference in the gameplay of a game so focused on spectacle.
-The improved gunplay makes mowing down soldier more fun than the nuisance and chore it was in the original (though the gunplay is still highly floaty and imprecise – a necessary evil, perhaps, given the breakneck speed at which the action takes place).
-Rico controls are also more natural and intuitive, resulting in less cases of you awkwardly dangling from odd geometry like some misguided nocturnal nature experiment gone wrong.
+Each broken tower topples dramatically, lighting up the forest with fancy and questionably violent explosions.
+The improved gunplay makes mowing down soldiers almost fun, compared to the nuisance and chore that it devolved to in the original (though the shooting is still highly floaty and imprecise – a necessary evil, perhaps, given the breakneck speed at which the action takes place). the controls of Rico are also more natural and intuitive bolstered by much smoother animations/responsiveness, resulting in less cases of you awkwardly dangling from the odd bit geometry like some misguided nocturnal nature experiment gone wrong.

-Sadly that initial joy quickly gets crippled by two key factors.
+Sadly that initial joy and optimism quickly gets crippled by two key problems.

 Big bad fault number 1: The progression.